 - Mike single-handedly schooling the two cartel mooks sent to (allegedly) scare him into taking Hector's deal.

-- Cliff Main gets point for calling Jimmy out on his scheme and giving him a fierce "Reason You Suck" Speech for his behaviour.
+- Cliff Main gets points for calling Jimmy out on his scheme and giving him a fierce "Reason You Suck" Speech for his behaviour.

 - With little more than a ski mask, a revolver, a saw, and an improvised spike strip made from a perforated garden hose, Mike takes out one of Hector's trucks and takes away a six figure sum of money stashed inside the tires.
 He's so effective that Hector is positive he had help from inside the operation.